Long Island Fractured Bones Attorney

 If you have suffered a significant bone fracture, you face an expensive and potentially painful recovery, and perhaps a lasting disability.
 If your injury was caused by someone else’s negligence, such as a reckless driver or a careless business, you may be entitled to money for your losses and your pain and suffering.

-Richard Jaffe, Stephen Cohen and their associates at Cohen & Jaffe have more than 100 years of combined experience with personal injury litigation.
+Long Island personal injury lawyers Richard Jaffe, Stephen Cohen and their associates at Law Office of Cohen & Jaffe, LLP have more than 100 years of combined experience with personal injury litigation.
 Richard Jaffe is also an experienced EMT who has seen the pain and trauma caused by serious broken bone injuries.

 Let us investigate the circumstances of your accident and calculate your losses.
 With a strong case prepared, we can negotiate with insurers on your behalf and be ready to go to court if necessary.

-Call Cohen & Jaffe now or fill out our online form for a free consultation if you have suffered a fracture in an accident on Long Island or anywhere in the New York City metro area.
+Call Law Office of Cohen & Jaffe, LLP now or fill out our online form for a free consultation if you have suffered a fracture in an accident on Long Island or anywhere nearby.
 We will respond immediately, and we also make home and hospital visits.
 Let us deal with legal issues while you focus on getting better.